MikroElektronika/mikrosdk_click_v2/clicks/usbuart5/README.md

 ### Application Task

 > Any data which the host PC sends via HidUartExample
-> will be sent over USB to the click board and then it will be read and
+> will be sent over USB to the Click board and then it will be read and
 > echoed back by the MCU to the PC where the terminal program will display it.
 > Results are being sent to the UART Terminal, where you can track their changes.